rust-lang/rust/README.md

   `warn` prints a full backtrace when that happen; `warn-nobacktrace` is less verbose. `hide` hides the warning entirely.
 * `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host so that it cannot be accessed by the program.
 Can be used multiple times to exclude several variables.
-On Windows, the `TERM` environment variable is excluded by default.
+The `TERM` environment variable is excluded by default to [speed up the test harness](https://github.com/rust-lang/miri/issues/1702).
 This has no effect unless `-Zmiri-disable-validation` is also set.
 * `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
 Can be used multiple times to forward several variables.
 This has no effect if